boffnoff/boffnoff.github.com/_posts/2013-10-24-fourth-day.md

     overflow: hidden;
     }

-No that I had finally got that sorted out, I turned my attention a new page, "misc.html".
+Now that I had finally got that sorted out, I turned my attention a new page, "misc.html".
 But have reached a stump as I cannot provide myself with the code required to create a slideshow of my Graphics work, even web based pages that create it for you aren't working.
 So instead me and Dave sat down and had a look through his work for a bug that he had been looking for, for ages.
 We found it, and then we turned our attention to one that had been "bugging" me for ages.
 It turned out that it was a simple typeo in the address of a link!
 A silly mistake, that was preventing some aspects of my CSS to show through onto the page.